This month we start the First Friday of December 2013 with another of my favorite gurus…

 SPIN – Socratic Selling – Bill explained it this way, and then it really clicked for me.
 Working with Neil Rackham and John Carlisle were early career high points, all due to Bill giving me those assignments.

-CBIs – Bill stressed the need to always be focusing on CBIs – Critical Business Issues – whenever discussing a project – for that is how executives need issues and solutions and ROI framed.
+CBIs – Bill stressed the need to always be focusing on CBIs – Critical Business Issues – whenever discussing a project – for that is how executives’ needs, issues and their solutions and ROI should be framed.
 For that is their focus.

 Governance & Advisory Systems – was the formal mechanism we used at MTEC to put ourselves under the direction of our clients.
 Ray Svenson, whom I went to work for after MTEC, helped Bill put this into place.
-For 9 months I was the MTEC guy on that customer forum and decision making body.
+For 9 months I was the MTEC guy on that customer forum with Manufacturing, Purchasing and Materials, and formal decision making body.
 That was huge.
-To see how to engage the customers on the front end, in the middle, and at the end , in serving them and their needs.
+To see how to engage the customers on the front end, in the middle, and at the end, in serving them and their needs.

-Here is what my colleague at MTEC , John Coné wrote:
+Here is what one of my colleagues at MTEC , John Coné wrote about Bill:

 I was incredibly lucky in my career.
 My first (CLO) boss, Bill Wiggenhorn, was a great leader of learning.
 Bill had an agenda.
 He believed that training could be used as a means to open new geographies and create new customers for the business.
 His agenda included using learning to strengthen partnerships with suppliers and customers, and even to rejuvenate a brand.
 And he made those things happen.
 Not alone, he’d be the first to say…but it was his agenda and without him these things would not have happened.